jkrei0/gameify/engine/README.md

 ## Embedding games

-To prevent games from accessing user data and tokens, they are embedded on a separate domain when publicly shared.
+To prevent games from accessing user data and tokens, they are embedded on a separate domain.
 Everything in `/engine/embed/` is hosted on vercel at `gameify-embed.vercel.app` (but can be run locally with a simple http server, or `npm run serve` - see the instructions for running with the vercel CLI at the top of this file for more info).

-**Games are embedded on the same domain when in the editor** to allow offline use, and to allow games to be run without being uploaded to the cloud.
-This presents a security issue if you open untrusted games in the editor, as they can access user data and tokens, and potentially take actions on behalf of the user.
-However, there is no way to prevent this without storing the games in the cloud (As far as I know?).

 ## Custom properties